Home Selling Tips

 The days of effortless sales are behind us.
 Here's what separates the listings that fly from the ones that sit.

+Selling your home in 2026 is a different exercise than it was two years ago.
 The South Florida market has shifted.
-Inventory is up, buyers have more choices, and the listings that once would have sold with minimal effort are now sitting for weeks.
-Here's what separates the properties that close quickly — and at strong prices — from the ones that accumulate days on market and eventually require price reductions.
+Inventory is up, buyers have more choices, and listings that once moved with little effort now sit for weeks.
+So what separates the homes that close fast, and at strong prices, from the ones that pile up days on market and end up cutting price?
+It comes down to a handful of decisions you make before the sign ever goes in the yard.

-Overpricing in today's market is a cardinal sin.
-Buyers are sophisticated and have access to the same data you do.
-A property that enters the market 10% above fair value will sit, accumulate a "what's wrong with it?" stigma, and ultimately sell for less than it would have at the right price from day one.
-Price sharp, generate competition, and let the market bid you up.
+Overpricing in this market punishes you.
+Buyers see the same data you do, and they know it.
+List 10% above fair value and the home sits.
+It picks up a "what's wrong with it?" stigma, and it usually sells for less than it would have at the right number on day one.
+Price it sharp, create competition, and let buyers bid you up.

-Over 95% of buyers start their search online.
-Your listing photos are your first showing.
-Dark, cluttered, wide-angle-distorted images will cost you real money.
-Professional photography — including drone shots for properties with outdoor space or water views — is one of the highest-ROI investments a seller can make.
+More than 95% of buyers start their search online, so your listing photos are really your first showing.
+Dark, cluttered, wide-angle-distorted images cost you actual money.
+Good photography is one of the highest-return dollars a seller spends, and for a home with outdoor space or a water view, drone shots are worth the add.

-Buyers in 2026 are skittish about post-closing surprises.
-Properties that have been pre-inspected, with known issues either repaired or transparently disclosed, command higher prices and smoother closings.
-A $500 inspection investment can prevent a $5,000 credit negotiation at the 11th hour.
+Buyers in 2026 are nervous about surprises after closing.
+Homes that have been pre-inspected, with the known issues either fixed or disclosed up front, sell for more and close cleaner.
+A $500 inspection can head off a $5,000 credit fight at the eleventh hour.

-Today's buyers often need flexibility on closing timelines, possession dates, or minor repairs.
-Sellers who dig in on every point lose deals.
-Sellers who approach negotiations as problem-solving exercises — rather than zero-sum battles — close faster and with fewer headaches.
+Buyers today often need room on the closing timeline, the possession date, or a few minor repairs.
+Sellers who dig in on every line item lose deals.
+Sellers who treat the negotiation as a problem to solve rather than a fight to win close faster and with a lot less aggravation.